imdrasil/jennifer.cr/docs/relations.md

                 | association_foreign       |--/
 ```

-As you can see primary field of related model can't be specified - defined primary key (in the mapping) will be got.
+As you can see primary field of related model can't be specified so the defined primary key (in the mapping) will be used.

 Also `has_many`, `belongs_to` and `has_one` relations have `dependent` parameter - defines extra callback for cleaning up related data after destroying parent one.
 Allowed types are: